DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

+In practice, however, the matrix $H^\top H$ may become ill-conditioned or even singular when the number of hidden nodes $d_2$ is large or when the columns of $H$ are strongly correlated.
+Standard remedies include the Moore-Penrose pseudoinverse \cite{Huang2006}, regularization techniques such as ridge regression \cite{Hoerl2000, MartnezMartnez2011} and robust variants of ELM \cite{Horata2013}.
+Among these approaches, the pseudoinverse is often the simplest and most commonly used in practice, leading to the representation

+where $H^\dagger$ denotes the Moore-Penrose pseudoinverse of $H$.
+This direct matrix-based computation avoids iterative optimization and keeps both training time and evaluation cost low, making ELM a particularly attractive surrogate model when efficiency is critical.
+In the examples below, the ELM models are trained using this formulation.

-Interpolation results on a uniform triangular mesh with 10,000 nodes are displayed in \Cref{fig:ELM-test1}. \Cref{fig:ELM-test-A1} depicts the test mesh, while \Cref{fig:ELM-test-B1} illustrates the interpolated solution together with the absolute error field.
-The relative $L^2$ error is $6.11 \times 10^{-10}$ and the mean absolute error is $2.14 \times 10^{-11}$, representing an improvement of roughly eight orders of magnitude in accuracy compared with the neural network baseline. \end{example}
+\begin{example} We again consider the benchmark function $u(\mathbf{x})$ introduced in \Cref{ex1}.
+The ELM configuration is $[2,256,2500,1]$ with activation function $\sigma(x)=\sin x$.
+The weight matrices $\{\bm{W}^{(1)}, \bm{W}^{(2)}\}$ are sampled uniformly from $[-0.4,0.4]$, while the bias vectors $\{\bm{b}^{(1)}, \bm{b}^{(2)}\}$ are initialized to zero.
+Training is performed on all source-mesh nodes $\{\mathbf{x}_i\}_{i=1}^N$ with the corresponding function values $\{u(\mathbf{x}_i)\}_{i=1}^N$. \end{example} \Cref{fig:ELM-test1} presents the interpolation results on a uniform triangular mesh with 10,000 nodes. \Cref{fig:ELM-test-A1} shows the test mesh, while \Cref{fig:ELM-test-B1} shows the interpolated solution together with the absolute error field.
+The relative $L^2$ error is $6.11 \times 10^{-10}$ and the mean absolute error is $2.14 \times 10^{-11}$.
+Both error metrics are several orders of magnitude smaller than those reported for the MLP baseline in \Cref{ex1}.

-It should be emphasized that the reported results are not necessarily optimal, even though the least-squares formulation is convex.
-The attained accuracy depends on choices such as network architecture, weight initialization\footnote{Here ``initialization strategy'' refers to the probability distribution used to sample the weights, not the random seed.} and the number of training samples, which are typically determined empirically.
-These factors may significantly influence performance, and their impact will be further examined in the numerical experiments.
-Of particular importance is the fact that the initialization distribution exerts no uniform influence while some settings yield stable convergence and others lead to divergence.
-Even with a fixed network architecture and properly selected initialization, the number of training samples remains a key determinant of accuracy.
-Accuracy improves as more samples are provided until it saturates or declines beyond the model’s capacity, a behavior that will be shown in the next example.